-In the academic year of 2019-2020, all the Brighter Path students enthusiastically participated in their schools’ social activities when the pandemic permitted while consistently achieving excellent grades.
+In the academic year of 2019-2020, all the Brighter Path students enthusiastically participated in their school’s social activities when the pandemic permitted while consistently achieving excellent grades.
 There are two scholars who earned prizes in their Provincial Students’ Competition.
 One hundred percent of the scholars passed their national high school graduation exams and all are waiting for their university admissions assignments.

-Since 2020 has been an exceptionally difficult year for the female scholars, the theme of this year’s Empowerment Meeting is ‘Continuing to Overcome Adversity.’
-These girls have overcome so many obstacles already and these workshops will prepare them for university with increased confidence, improved learning tools and a keen understanding of the value of higher education.
+Since 2020 has been an exceptionally difficult year for female scholars, the theme of this year’s Empowerment Meeting is ‘Continuing to Overcome Adversity.’
+These girls have overcome so many obstacles already and these workshops will prepare them for university with increased confidence, improved learning tools, and a keen understanding of the value of higher education.
 The Annual Empowerment Meeting truly marks the beginning of the girls’ adult life and as such celebrates the transition from their rich rural ethnic heritage foundations to a challenging urban diverse cultural education experience.
-The Brighter Path program’s goal is to shape a successful future for the ethnic girls that preserves their ethnicity while creating economic ‘game changers’ equipped to lead and reduce poverty and lack of education in their local communities.
+The Brighter Path program’s goal is to shape a successful future for the ethnic girls that preserve their ethnicity while creating economic ‘game changers’ equipped to lead and reduce poverty and lack of education in their local communities.

 The Empowerment Meeting consists of a series of workshops held over three days to provide the girls with essential skills to cope with university stress without family support and independence in a new urban world.
-The workshop sessions focus on topics such as sexual and reproductive health, proper hygiene, building healthy relationships, study skills, time and finance management and of course- how best to use their new laptop computers, the latter will be their first.
+The workshop sessions focus on topics such as sexual and reproductive health, proper hygiene, building healthy relationships, study skills, time and finance management, and of course- how best to use their new laptop computers, the latter will be their first.

 This year’s Empowerment Meeting workshops featured inspiring speeches from experts like MA.
 Ha Truong Phuong My, PhD.
 Pham Thi Thuy, MA.
 Nguyen Thi Bich Ngoc and Honourable Consul of Romania in HCMC Ly Nha Ky.